 - Weight: Up to 55 pounds, but on average much smaller

 - Range: Asia, North America and the Pacific Ocean and it has been introduced to over 45 different countries

 More Resources on Steelhead Fishing

 You’ve now reached the end of your steelhead educational journey.
 We hope that the information provided on this page is useful to you.
 You may want to learn more about steelhead trout and trout fishing in general, so that’s why we put together the below list of additional resources.
-Below you’ll find some 3rd party resources related to steelhead fishing.
-Hopefully they are useful to you.
+Hopefully the following resources are useful to you.

-- Steelhead University – This is a terrific paperback book that is loaded with knowledge on how to become a better steelhead fisherman.
-The author Terry West has over 37 years of experience catching salmon and steelhead.
+- Steelhead University – This is a great paperback book that is loaded with knowledge on how to become a better steelhead fisherman.
+The author Terry West has over 37 years of experience catching steelhead and salmon.

 - Trout Legend – Forum – An excellent community of anglers who love to fish for steelhead and all other types of trout.
-A great place to meet some friends and learn some new tips for trout fishing.
+A great place to meet some friends and learn some new tips.